DataDog/hiring-engineers/answers.md

 # Setup the Environment

 You can utilize any OS/host that you would like to complete this exercise.
 However, we recommend one of the following approaches:
+You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
+Here are instructions for setting up a Vagrant Ubuntu VM.
+We strongly recommend using minimum v.
+16.04 to avoid dependency issues.
+You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image.
+Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.

-I downloaded Vagrant 2.2.10 for Mac OSX 64-bit [here.](https://www.vagrantup.com/downloads) Since I've never used Vagrant so I followed [this](https://learn.hashicorp.com/tutorials/vagrant/getting-started-index?in=vagrant/getting-started) quickstart guide to get up and running.
+I downloaded Vagrant 2.2.10 for Mac OSX 64-bit [here.](https://www.vagrantup.com/downloads) I've never used Vagrant so I followed [this](https://learn.hashicorp.com/tutorials/vagrant/getting-started-index?in=vagrant/getting-started) quickstart guide to get up and running.
 When I'm doing work on a VM, it's always important for me to have backups enabled so I can do a point in time restore if I need to.
 It's a little different with Vagrant, since you're working locally.
 I came across exactly what I needed with ```vagrant snapshot``` and everything about saving and restoring snapshots can be found [here.](https://www.vagrantup.com/docs/cli/snapshot)

 It's recommended to use Ubuntu 16.04 and the Vagrant box for that is [xenial64.](https://app.vagrantup.com/ubuntu/boxes/xenial64)
 To get my new image running I simply needed to run the following commands

     vagrant init ubuntu/xenial64
     vagrant up
-You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
-Here are instructions for setting up a Vagrant Ubuntu VM.
-We strongly recommend using minimum v.
-16.04 to avoid dependency issues.
-You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image.
-Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.

-Once I had my VM environment setup correctly, I created my Datadog trial and installed the agent with the documentation provided [here.](https://app.datadoghq.com/signup/agent#ubuntu) All I needed to do was run this command
+Once I had my VM environment setup correctly, I created my Datadog trial (with “Datadog Recruiting Candidate” in the “Company” field)and installed the agent with the documentation provided [here.](https://app.datadoghq.com/signup/agent#ubuntu) All I needed to do was run this command

      DD_AGENT_MAJOR_VERSION=7 DD_API_KEY=Your API key goes here DD_SITE="datadoghq.com" bash -c "$(curl -L https://s3.amazonaws.com/dd-agent/scripts/install_script.sh)"
 and I was all setup and ready to go.
 I verified installation with the following command